 Gather a bunch of different items you like of varying sizes, shapes, colors and textures.

-You don’t have to spend a fortune on new stuff – shop your home first, then assess what you have and look for things that are missing.
+You don’t have to spend a fortune on new stuff – shop your home first.
+Gather everything you can find that would fit on your shelf.
+Then assess what you have and look for things that are missing.
 Maybe you need more color, or a few pieces with more height.
 A variety of heights and textures are the most important qualities you want to find.

-Natural colors and textures will always work, you can pull off an entirely natural setup (think white and wood tones) or mix them with different colors to bring everything together.
+Natural colors and textures will always work.
+You can easily pull off an entirely natural setup (think white and wood tones) or mix them with different colors to bring everything together.
 Also be sure to include some sort of plant, living or fake (they make some really realistic looking ones these days) to add some life to your arrangement.

 This is where I personally struggle.
 I am impatient and get frustrated when I feel like things aren’t looking great right away.
 Abby is a professional, and it still took us a little while to get our groove on.
 Play around with your decor and try different combinations to get a feel for what you’re working with.
 If you start out with more items than what you think you’ll need, you’ll have more flexibility when it comes to figuring out what looks good.

 Try setting things vertically and horizontally or in ways you wouldn’t typically set them to find what works best.
 Also – layer things in front of each other to give more visual depth to your display.
 Some people say to group things in odd numbers and live by the rule of thirds – that’s a great place to start and you’ll notice most of our groupings definitely fall into those categories, but just remember, rules are made to be broken so be creative.

 Strive for balance – but it doesn’t have to be even.

 When you hit the sweet spot of balance when styling shelves, you’ll know it.
 If you can’t tell, you probably aren’t there yet.
 While you can totally make everything completely even if you’re going for a traditional look, it’s fun to play around with the scale of things.